aws/sagemaker-mxnet-training-toolkit/README.rst

 For serving images, see `SageMaker MXNet Serving Container <https://github.com/aws/sagemaker-mxnet-serving-container>`__.
 For information on running MXNet jobs on Amazon SageMaker, please refer to the `SageMaker Python SDK documentation <https://github.com/aws/sagemaker-python-sdk>`__.

+The information in this README is for MXNet versions 1.4.0 and higher.
+For versions 0.12.0-1.3.0 (including serving images), see `the previous version of this README <https://github.com/aws/sagemaker-mxnet-container/blob/4f4492ba71ab5210bb0594449d3996f0bc3e5807/README.rst>`__.

 -----------------
 Table of Contents
 -----------------